zzhangjii/learning-library/workshops/wls-oke/LabGuide300.md

 ## Introduction

-Use this Lab guide to create a WebLogic deployment in a Kubernetes cluster with the Oracle WebLogic Kubernetes Operator
+Use this Lab guide to create a WebLogic deployment in a Kubernetes cluster with the Oracle WebLogic Kubernetes Operator.

 **_To log issues_**, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.